Essential Food Ad Elements Restaurant Owners Should Know

 - A look ahead at what’s in this blog:

-- 1. Hiltl shows the strength in visual metaphors
+- 1. Hiltl shows the strength in visual metaphors in a food ad

 - 2. Wendy’s lighthearted take on its competitor

-- 3. Chipotle hits the bull’s eye with a social message
+- 3. Chipotle hits the bull’s eye with a social message in this food ad

 - 4. Starbucks tapped into the holiday spirit

 - 1. Have clear marketing goals